truenas/documentation/content/SCALE/SCALETutorials/DataProtection/PeriodicSnapshotTasksSCALE.md

 {{< toc >}}

 A periodic snapshot task allows scheduling the creation of read only versions of pools and datasets at a given point in time.
+In addition, VMWare Snapshot Intergration is configured in the **Periodic Snapshot Tasks** widget.

 {{< expand "How should I use snapshots?" "v" >}}
 Snapshots do not make not copies of the data so creating one is quick and if little data changed, they take very little space.